Krakow is a uniquely charming city that will make you want to visit again and again.

 Bona Bookshop is a great place to stop for coffee and browse some books (they have books in English too).
 Further down on this street is the museum of sacred art, a branch of the National Museum.

-Look up to take in all the lovely painted houses, as the cobbled road leads you to Wawel Castle.
+Look up to take in all the lovely painted houses and architectural details, as the cobbled road leads you to the famous Wawel Castle.

-When I was doing my research before my trip to Krakow, the photos of the castle drew my attention time after time.
+When I was doing my research before my trip, I was looking at images of Krakow and the photos of the castle drew my attention time after time.
 It was fascinating to see in real life.

-When you visit Krakow, I recommend you make a reservation in advance to visit the Castle.
-As you might imagine, this is a hugely popular tourist attraction and it’s easier to book ahead, if you want to avoid the queue for the ticket office (book at the Wawel Castle Website).
+A note about Wawel Castle tickets: I recommend you make a reservation in advance to visit the Castle.
+As you might imagine, this is a hugely popular tourist attraction and it’s easier to book ahead, if you want to avoid the queue for the ticket office.
+Book your tickets at the Wawel Castle Website.
+Alternatively, book a Wawel Castle guided tour that includes the entrance fee and will let you skip the line.

-There is a lot to see in the castle, the cathedral next to it and the gardens around it, so I suggest you dedicate at least half a day to it.
+There is a lot to see in the castle, the cathedral next to it and the gardens around it, so I suggest you dedicate at least half a day to Wawel Castle.
 Here are my highlights:

 The Wawel Architecture and Garden Tour